 Wireless keyboards are keyboards that don’t require a wired connection to be connected to the device.

-Bluetooth keyboards are wireless keyboard that connects via Bluetooth connectivity to other devices.
+Bluetooth keyboards connects via Bluetooth connectivity to other devices.
 Bluetooth keyboards use the IEEE standard protocol to connect with the parent device.

 Bluetooth technology is an excellent option if you need to connect multiple appliances with one keyboard.
 There are many Bluetooth multi-device connectivity keyboards on the market.
 This solves the problem that the USB dongle can be connected to various appliances at once and allows you to switch between them.